What is tactical asset allocation? All you need to know

 Can tactical asset allocation be combined with other investment strategies?

 Yes, Tactical Asset Allocation (TAA) can be used along with Strategic Asset Allocation (SAA) and Dynamic Asset Allocation (DAA) to create a well-balanced investment plan.
-This combination helps investors take advantage of short-term opportunities while maintaining a stable long-term strategy and adjusting to market changes as needed.
+This combination helps investors take advantage of potential short-term opportunities while maintaining a stable long-term strategy and adjusting to market changes as needed.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.